Conversion therapy for transgender students ignored by Alta. government, says Lutheran school official | CBC News

 One of those schools is St. Matthew Lutheran Christian Academy in Stony Plain, a kindergarten-to-Grade 9 school run by the Lutheran church.

+But provincial guidelines affirm the rights of students to be addressed by their chosen name and pronoun and participate on sports teams and use the washroom aligned with their gender identity.

+Students should not be referred to programs purporting to change or repair their identity, state the guidelines introduced in January 2016 by Education Minister David Eggen, aimed at creating policies for students of diverse sexual and gender identities.

-The guidelines "ignore the growing body of evidence that therapy for gender dysphoria, if undertaken in childhood, has an objectively successful record in reconnecting gender identity with biological reality," wrote Schaeffer.
+But Schaeffer wrote the LGBTQ guidelines "ignore the growing body of evidence that therapy for gender dysphoria, if undertaken in childhood, has an objectively successful record in reconnecting gender identity with biological reality."

 Gender dysphoria is a condition where a person's physical or assigned gender conflicts with the gender with which they identify.